ORIGIN: Moldex Technical Services Department

 Exposure to cadmium may occur when brazing or welding with cadmium alloys, fusing reinforced steel by cadmium welding, burning, grinding or welding on surfaces painted with cadmium-containing paints and wrecking or demolishing facilities with cadmium-containing materials.

-The Permissible Exposure Limit (PEL) for cadmium was lowered by OSHA in late 1993 to 5 micrograms per cubic meter.)
+The OSHA Permissible Exposure Limit (PEL) for cadmium is 5 micrograms per cubic meter.)

 Moldex® suggests the N or P100 respirators as the minimum protection.